Antarctic Classroom

 Expedition Team: Led by experienced guides.

 Lectures: Educational talks and expert guiding services.
+Daily lectures and field learning with scientists and expedition leaders.

 Expedition Equipment: Loaned muck boots, Outer weather gear (or bring your own), An inner layer for you to keep as a momento and access to the onboard doctor and medical clinic.